Latest work: design leadership

 As Domain Lead UX for the Research Domain at Springer Nature, I was responsible for the UX of the two main academic research websites that hosted all of the science that libraries subscribe to.
 Besides helping to craft and evangelize the vision of how to move forward into the future as a unified website, I also led or designed the first steps towards this unification and new necessary features that helped to reach our main OKR target of 10% more usage year over year.

-Super-fast refresh of Springer.com
+Hands-on as needed: super-fast refresh of Springer.com

 The homepage of springer.com before 2023.
 The lay-out is sparse, clunky, and visually outdated.